acend/kubernetes-basics-training/content/en/docs/09/08/_index.md

 ## Task {{% param sectionnumber %}}.2: Advanced

-As we are limited, in terms of permission, on the lab cluster wa can't show the other security contexts content.
+As we are limited, in terms of permission, on the lab cluster we can't show all the other security contexts in a lab.

 Check the documentation at kubernetes.io to view all the examples for [Security Contexts](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).